 These handmade dagger striper brushes are synthetic sable, and provide interlocked durable bristles.

-You can see they taper to a sharp point, but are thicker closer to the ferule.
+You can see they taper to a point, but are thicker closer to the ferule.

 This means that the thickness you achieve with the brushes relies on the pressure you apply.
 You can get some very varied effects with lines ranging from fine to a medium thickness.

-Dagger striper brushes are easy to control, but also give natural looking effects, perfect for leaves, foliage, waves and ripples in water.
+Dagger striper brushes are easy to control, but also give natural looking effects.
+They’re great for painting leaves, foliage, waves and ripples in water.

-The bristles are soft and flexible, meaning that they’re suited to watercolour painting, but if you like to paint in glazes with oil, it’ll work brilliantly for this too.
+The bristles are soft and flexible.
+They’re suited to watercolour painting, but if you like to paint in glazes with oil, it’ll work brilliantly for this too.

 Because the brushes are soft, and due to their unique shape, they hold a lot of paint in their bristles.
 Meaning you get an uninterrupted flow onto your surface.